We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Illinois Tool Works's "short interest ratio" (SIR)

-Illinois Tool Works's "short interest ratio" (SIR) is the quantity of Illinois Tool Works shares currently shorted divided by the average quantity of Illinois Tool Works shares traded daily (recently around 1.3 million).
-Illinois Tool Works's SIR currently stands at 3.43.
-In other words for every 100,000 Illinois Tool Works shares traded daily on the market, roughly 3430 shares are currently held short.
+Illinois Tool Works's "short interest ratio" (SIR) is the quantity of Illinois Tool Works shares currently shorted divided by the average quantity of Illinois Tool Works shares traded daily (recently around 970691.55963303).
+Illinois Tool Works's SIR currently stands at 5.45.
+In other words for every 100,000 Illinois Tool Works shares traded daily on the market, roughly 5450 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Illinois Tool Works.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Illinois Tool Works.